pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/InsideTypo3/ABasicInstallation/BasicCoreInstallationSummary/Index.rst

          sys\_workspace

    Description
-         System workspaces for editing of content in “offline” mode or in projects.
+         System workspaces for editing of content in "offline" mode or in projects.